buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Lava men, known as Ignim, inhabit the Plane of Fire but sometimes slip into the Material Plane through elemental cracks.
 These cracks form in places of strong heat, such as volcanoes or underground magma rivers, or in areas of intense magic.
 Often, they unintentionally set fire to nearby flammable objects.

 Although not brave, Ignim are formidable enemies for those without resistance to their intense heat.
-Their touch incinerates clothing and steel weapons risk becoming slag upon contact.
+Their touch incinerates clothing, and steel weapons risk becoming slag upon contact.
 In the Plane of Fire, Ignim find strength in numbers, populating settlements dotted with magma lakes and geysers of molten rock.

 Paranoid and distrustful, the Ignim fear the larger inhabitants of the Plane of Fire and overwhelm intruders with questions.
 If the answers don' \*\*t satisfy them, they try to dispose of the creatures as quickly as possible, even throwing them into lakes of liquid rock.

-Proud of their magma lakes, each lake has a different purpose: baths, cooking, or relaxation.
+Proud of their magma lakes, the Ignim give each lake a different purpose: baths, cooking, or relaxation.
 The Ignim add minerals and salts to the lakes to suit their purposes.
 Cooking lakes, sometimes called "killer lakes," are hotter, while those for relaxation are usually darker.

 At maturity, the Ignim are 1.2 meters tall and weigh 150 kg due to their dense composition.